assapir/yahf/README.md

 Trying to build a HTTP server framework, without using any external modules, because who needs npm?!

-Everything is as I want it to be, not as you might one might use to.
+Everything is as I want it to be, not as one might used to.

 ## API